syncfusion-content/maui-docs/MAUI/Chat/messages.md

 {% endhighlight %}
 {% endtabs %}

-## Restricting multi-line input in editor (single line messages) in maui chat
+## Restricting multi-line input in editor (single line messages) in Maui chat

 By default, users can input multi-line messages by adding new lines in the editor within the chat control for outgoing messages.
 However, if you wish to limit multi-line input and display a send button on the keyboard instead, you can achieve this by setting the [AllowMultilineInput](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Chat.SfChat.html#Syncfusion_Maui_Chat_SfChat_AllowMultilineInput) property to `false`.